ratson/monkii/README.md

+# OBSOLETED

+[monk](https://github.com/Automattic/monk) is active again and added support to the latest MongoDB driver.

+This project is OBSOLETED in favor of the official one.

 # monkii

 This is a fork of [monk](https://github.com/Automattic/monk) with [mongoskin](https://github.com/kissjs/node-mongoskin) upgrade to v2, which use a more recent version of [mongodb](https://github.com/mongodb/node-mongodb-native).